Children Who Play Video Games Need to Get Their Eyes Checked Every Year

 How can you protect your child’s vision from video games?

-Whether your child is experiencing symptoms or not or has asked you, ‘Why do my eyes hurt when I play video games?’, it’s important to let them know that breaks away from the screen are necessary.
+Whether your child is experiencing symptoms or not, it’s important to let them know that breaks away from the screen are necessary.
+They should follow the 20-20-20 Rule.
 Every 20 minutes, your child should look at something 20 feet away for 20 seconds.

-We also recommend having your child sit 20 to 28 inches away from their devices and at least six feet away from the television.
+We also recommend having your child sit 20-28 inches away from their devices and at least six feet away from the television.
 Exercise and sleep can also help keep your child’s eyes from having video game eye strain.

 Why do children who play video games need annual eye exams?